rocky-linux/documentation/docs/gemstones/setup_local_repo.md

   fi
 fi
 ```

 ## Breakdown

-This simple shell script uses rsync to pull repository files from the nearest mirror.
+This simple shell script uses `rsync` to pull repository files from the nearest mirror.
 It also utilizes the "exclude" option which is defined in a text file in the form of keywords that shouldnt be included.
 Excludes are good if you have limited disk space or just dont want everything for whatever reason.
-We can use  '*' as a wildcard character.
-Be careful using '*/ng' as it will exclude anything that match those characters.
-An example is below.
+We can use  `*` as a wildcard character.
+Be careful using  `*/ng` as it will exclude anything that matches those characters.
+An example is below:

 ```
 */source*